chibunduuchechi/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a script that creates a director
+a script that changes the working directory to the user’s home directory